-We don’t take it for granted that our customers know everything about hotel TV technology, and have pulled together a list of our most frequently asked questions:
+We don’t take it for granted that our customers know everything about healthcare TV technology, and have pulled together a list of our most frequently asked questions:

 What’s the difference between a Healthcare TV and a normal TV?